AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part2.md

     Note the use of the `<WC>..</WC>` component created in the previous step to wrap the `swc-react` components to ensure the events are are properly fired.

-### Add UI code wiring and canvas drawing logic
+### Wire UI code and add canvas drawing logic

-1. If you tried to run your add-on at this point, you would get a blank UI, and a check of the devtools console would reveal errors, since the UI components added above call functions that don't exist yet.
+If you tried to run your add-on at this point, you would get a blank UI, and a check of the devtools console would reveal errors, since the UI components added above call functions that don't exist yet.
 So next you will add the logic to enable the UI components to work in your `src/components/App.jsx`.
 (In a typical project you would probably have more of a separation of concerns with your code rather that everything in the `App.jsx`, but for the purposes of this lesson, it will suffice).

 Replace the current logic for the original button component in the top of the `App` class before the `return (...)` with the code below.
 You can also reference the [`App.jsx` file of the final project](https://github.com/hollyschinsky/bingo-card-generator-react-js/blob/master/src/components/App.jsx) for reference if you have any trouble: